 Long-time riders Suzie Alvernaz and Mandi Kindred are pleased.
 They are the co-founders of Venus Motorcycles, a Blue Lake business set to open in 2017 and cater to women bikers.
 Last year they hosted the first ever International Female Ride Day in Northern California, welcoming the growing community of women cyclists in the region.

 In Humboldt, route options are plentiful.
 "There's a beautiful ride awaiting in every direction," says Alvernaz.
-(See favorite routes on page 30.)
+(See favorite routes below.)

 Riding also has a long history in the area — the Bayshore Mall used to be a flat track, for example, and the first person to travel by motorcycle from coast to coast was George Wyman, a former Eureka resident who made the trip circa 1903.